amatov/ActinSegmentationModulation/README.md

 ### **ComputeSpeckleModulation**
-### Provides the number of speckles in the ROIs and their mean modulation; getModulation.m is the main function.
+### Provides the number of speckles in the ROIs and their mean modulation; getModulation.m is the main function for:
 ### Mike Adams, Alexandre Matov, Daphne Yarar, Steph Gupton, Gaudenz Danuser, Clare Waterman-Storer.
 Signal analysis of total internal reflection fluorescent speckle microscopy (TIR-FSM) and wide-field epi-fluorescence FSM of the actin cytoskeleton and focal adhesions in living cells.
 2004